polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Changes

-New function to replace functionality of `ext_offchain_http_response_headers` with iterative approach.
+New function to replace the functionality of `ext_offchain_http_response_headers` with an iterative approach.
 Reads a header value at a given index into a runtime-allocated buffer provided.

 ##### New prototype